 Dry tea leaves are large, curved, have dark vinous color with violet and red tint.
 The aroma is strong, fiery, spicy.
 The clear liquor has buckwheat honey tint.

 The magnificent classical Wuyishan bouquet of brewed tea joins “cliff solidity and floral flavor”.
-The first taste wave is extremely bright, the taste is rich, strong with prunes, dried apricot and licorice tones, the aroma is caramel.
+The first taste wave is extremely bright, the taste is rich, strong notes of prunes, dried apricot and liquorice tones, the aroma is caramel.
 The sweet aftertaste is rich.
 The second wave is hot and spicy.
 The taste remains strong, but gets milder, oily and musk, cinnamon, ginger and raisins tones release.
 The third wave is cool with hints of clove, figs and wild rose.
 The delicate aroma becomes orchid.